tdwg/website/conferences/2024/registration/add-ons/index.md

 5. Add the number of tickets you wish to purchase for Biodiversity Bingo and/or Select the T-shirts you want to buy.
 6. Click continue
 7. Select payment type and you're off to the races...
+8. Note that the credit/debit card used for add-ons can be different than the one used for conference registration (i.e., personal, not institutional).